• Books

 Life was getting super-busy as we entered the thick of parenting.
 My girls were in 8th grade, 6th grade, 4th grade and 1st grade.
 Ella was a cheerleader, Sophie was an aspiring cheerleader who tumbled all the time (even in front of George Washington’s house), Marie Claire was loving dance, and Camille was my sidekick, always with me as I drove sisters around.

 Harry and I celebrated 18 years of marriage and mourned the loss of his dad on NYE.
-I grew very aware of the gift it was to have both my parents with us.
+I grew very aware of the gift it was to have both my parents still with us.

 We took fun trips to Washington DC (as a family), NYC (to celebrate Marie Claire’s 10th birthday) and Asheville (just me and the girls) after Christmas.
 We stayed at the Grove Park Inn and loved it.